firesim/firesim/README.md

 ## Changes From MIDAS

-Golden Gate inherits nearly all of the features of MIDAS, including:
+Golden Gate inherits nearly all of the features of MIDAS, including, FASED memory timing models, assertion synthesis, and printf synthesis, but there are some notable changes:

-#.
-FASED Memory Timing Models
-#.
-Assertion Synthesis .
-#.
-Printf Synthesis

-But there are some notable changes:

-### Support for Resource Optimizations
+### 1. Support for Resource Optimizations

 As mentioned above, Golden Gate can identify and optimize FPGA-hostile structures in the target RTL.
 This is described at length in our ICCAD2019 paper.
-Currently Golden Gate only support optimizing multi-ported memories, but other area optimizations are under development.
+Currently Golden Gate only supports optimizing multi-ported memories, but other area optimizations are under development.

-### Different Inputs and Invocation Model (FIRRTL Stage).
+### 2. Different Inputs and Invocation Model (FIRRTL Stage).

-Golden Gate is not invoked in the same process as the target generator.
-Instead it's invoked as a seperate process and provided with three inputs:
+Golden Gate is not invoked in the same process as the target generator. instead it's invoked as a seperate process and provided with three inputs:
 1) FIRRTL for the target-design
 2) Associated FIRRTL annotations for that design
 3) A compiler parameterization (derived from Rocket Chip's Config system).